Gabrielle Matthews

 Gabrielle Matthews (born 14 October 2002) is a Jamaican sprinter.
-She finished runner-up over 200 metres at the Jamaican Athletics Championships in 2025.
+She finished runner-up over 200 metres at the Jamaican Athletics Championships in 2025 and the 2026 NCAA Division I Indoor Track and Field Championships.

 Early life

 She attended Hydel High School in St Catherine Parish, before later attending Queen's School, Jamaica.

 Career

 2024

 In May 2024, as a sophomore at the University of Mississippi she won the women's 400 metres hurdles title in a personal best time of 55.12 seconds at the Southeastern Conference Championships in Gainesville, Florida, to become the first female athlete win the title for the university.
 She was a member of the Ole Miss women's 4 x 100 metres relay team alongside Akilah Lewis, McKenzie Long, and Jahniya Bowers, running the third leg, as they won the NCAA Outdoor Championships in June 2024 in a time of 42.34 seconds.
 It was the first national title in a relay, male or female, for the programme.
 She also reached the final of the 400 metres hurdles at the championships, placing seventh overall.
 She was a finalist in the 400 metres hurdles at the 2024 Jamaican Athletics Championships, placing eighth overall.